orlandovald/progressive-delivery-demo/README.md

 ## Open Prometheus

-Run the below command, this will block the shell.
+If you want to access the Prometheus UI run the below command (this will block the shell),

 ```shell
 $ kubectl port-forward service/prometheus-server 9090:80 -n prometheus